GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/platform/playground/README.md

 **NOTE: This environment is not intended to be a long lived environment.
 It is intended for temporary demonstration and learning purposes.**

+## Architecture

+For more information about the architecture, see the [Playground Machine learning platform (MLP) on GKE: Architecture](/best-practices/ml-platform/docs/platform/playground/architecture.md) document.

 ## Requirements

 ### Project